Helmholtz transmission problem and intrinsic impedance scattering problem on extension domains: Scattering problem

 \begin{remark} The condition regarding the impedance $L$ arising in Proposition~\ref{Prop:Impedance-Uniqueness}, namely

 can be restated in terms of dissipative operators, see for instance~\cite{phillips_dissipative_1959}.
 A linear operator $A:H\to H$ on a Hilbert space $H$ is said to be dissipative when it satisfies

-With that terminology, the condition reads `$-\mathrm{i}\bar kL$ is dissipative'. \end{remark}
+With that terminology, the condition reads `$\mathrm{i}L$ is dissipative'. \end{remark}

-Since the solutions to~\eqref{Eq:Rob-Prob} are unique when $-\mathrm{i}\bar kL$ is dissipative, the problem is well-posed anytime the underlying operator is Fredholm.
-The associated variational formulation (on $U\coloneq B\backslash\overline{\Omega}$ using a truncation by a large ball $B$ as in Subsection~\ref{Subsec:LP}) is given by
+Since the solutions to~\eqref{Eq:Rob-Prob} are unique when $\mathrm{i}L$ is dissipative, the problem is well-posed anytime the underlying operator is Fredholm (of index $0$).
+Denote by $A:H^1(U)\to H^1(U)$ the operator associated to the variational formulation~\eqref{Eq:Intrinsic_FV}, that is, for $u,v\in H^1(U)$,